scl1999/ecozeAI-censored/README.md

 Repository Structure

 File	Description
 The Node.js/GCP Cloud Functions backend.
-Handles the "Master Agent" logic, Cloud Task queueing, Firestore state management, and the multi-turn chat loops that drive the research process. deep_research_agent.py	The Python Specialist Agent.
+Handles the Master Agent logic, Cloud Task queueing, Firestore state management, and the multi-turn chat loops that drive the research process. deep_research_agent.py	The Python Specialist Agent.
 A focused reasoning agent demonstrating advanced prompt engineering, structured output parsing, and specific data analysis tasks best suited for the Python ecosystem.

 -----

 Key Architectural Patterns

-1. The "Deep Research" Loop (orchestrator.js)
+1. The Deep Research Loop (orchestrator.js)
 The system uses a recursive function calling loop to navigate the web.
-It doesn't just "search"; it plans, executes, reads, and refines.
+It searches, plans, executes, reads, and refines.

 See: apcfSupplierFinder (Deep Research Agent).
 See: runGeminiStreamBrowserUse (The orchestration loop).
-Logic: It autonomously navigates URLs, parses unstructured PDFs (via Tika), and cross-references data against a "Fact Check" agent before committing to the database.
+Logic: It autonomously navigates URLs, parses unstructured PDFs (via Tika), and cross-references data against a Fact Check agent before committing to the database.

 -----